-People usually say life is a journey but if you look around, you will notice that our life journeys don't have destinations, let alone journey maps or routes.
-We dream to be successful one day; have a dream job, own a successful business, company, break our family poverty chains, drive expensive cars, live in mansions etc. Yet we are too afraid to take any risk and we let opportunities pass by each and every day.
-We never sit down to reflect on our past and future, we always take the easy way out, and always focus on what's wrong around us.
+People usually say life is a journey but if you look around, you will notice that our life journeys don’t have destinations, let alone journey maps or routes.
+We dream to be successful one day; have a dream job, own a successful business, or company, break our family poverty chains, drive expensive cars, live in mansions, etc. Yet we are too afraid to take any risk and we let opportunities pass by each and every day.
+We never sit down to reflect on our past and future, we always take the easy way out and always focus on what’s wrong around us.
 In the end, we wonder why or how others get extremely successful within the very same realms of our existence.
 Well, I do agree with Robert I. Kiyosaki; Failure defeats losers while it inspires winners.
 First, we must understand that every problem is a gift because without problems, success, growth and innovation would not matter to humankind.
 Look at great innovations of all times, most of them were done during the great world wars or at least every innovation is but to solve a problem.

 But do we need to be like Bill Gates or Aliko Dangote to be innovative and successful?
 Well, if there is one person with an answer to that question in this world it is you and only you.
 Maybe, you might also ask yourself, do you need to have a well to do family, great ideas already brainstormed for you, millions of dollars left for you to be successful person on earth?
 Well, maybe it worked for someone somewhere but do you have such opportunities?
 Look around you, your family and your community: In fact, they all look up for your breakthrough in life so that they can have a taste of a good life.
 Do you want to be successful in life?
 Do you believe in yourself?
 Trust me, you can make it and this is your time.
 Allow me to share a story of a young man, John (not real name) from my site, TA Mzikubola, Mzimba District.